-HOW blessed is the man who does not walk in the counsel of the wicked,
+BLESSED is the man

-Nor stand in the path of sinners, Nor sit in the seat of scoffers!
+who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers;

-2 But his delight is in the law of the LORD, And in His law he meditates day and night.

-He will be like a tree firmly planted by streams of water,

-Which yields its fruit in its season

-And its leaf does not wither;

-And in whatever he does, he prospers.

-- 4 The wicked are not so, But they are like chaff which the wind drives away. - 5 Therefore the wicked will not stand in the judgment, Nor sinners in the assembly of the righteous. - 6 For the LORD knows the way of the righteous, But the way of the wicked will perish.
+- but his delight is in the law of the LORD, and on his law he meditates day and night. - 3 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
+In all that he does, he prospers. - 4 The wicked are not so, but are like chaff that the wind drives away. - 5 Therefore the wicked will not stand in the judgment, nor sinners in the congregation of the righteous; - 6 for the LORD knows the way of the righteous, but the way of the wicked will perish.